GreenLynx91/hello-world/README.md

 Ode to a Dung Beetle
-by Joseph Aloysius McDonough II
+\nby Joseph Aloysius McDonough II

 There's a little bug that lives out west with habits exceedingly crass.